edgedb/edgedb/docs/stdlib/set.rst

     Merges two sets of :eql:type:`anytype` together as one.

-    Since EdgeDB sets are formally multisets, :eql:op:`union` is a *multiset sum*, so effectively it merges two multisets while keeping all of their members.
+    Since EdgeDB sets are formally multisets, :eql:op:`union` is a *multiset sum*, effectively merging two multisets while keeping all of their members.

     For example, applying ``union`` to ``{1, 2, 2}`` and
     ``{2}``, results in ``{1, 2, 2, 2}``.